Doctor Spectrum: Supreme Power

-The mature-audience Marvel MAX imprint showcases the adventures of the Earth-31916 version of the Squadron Supreme.
-The title Supreme Power relates how Joseph Ledger, a soldier in the United States Army, accidentally bonds with a crystal found in the vessel that brings Hyperion to Earth.
+The Marvel MAX imprint showcases the adventures of the Earth-31916 version of the Squadron Supreme.
+The title Supreme Power relates how Joseph Ledger, a soldier in the United States Army, accidentally bonds with a crystal found in the vessel that brought Hyperion to Earth.
 The story continues in the limited series Doctor Spectrum, written by Sara Barnes and art by John Dell and Travel Foreman, with the experience placing Ledger in a coma, and after reliving his life in his mind for the benefit of the apparently sentient crystal, the character awakens and adopts the codename of Doctor Spectrum.
-Operating in a military-style uniform as opposed to a prismatic costume, Doctor Spectrum encounters and battles Hyperion, forming a truce with him to hunt down super-powered serial killer Michael Redstone.
-Doctor Spectrum also begins a tentative romance with fellow superhuman Amphibian.
-Both eventually join the US-backed Squadron Supreme in the 2006 title of the same name.
+Operating in a military-style uniform as opposed to a prismatic costume, Spectrum encounters and battles Hyperion, forming a truce with him to hunt down super-powered serial killer Michael Redstone.
+Spectrum also begins a tentative romance with fellow superhuman Amphibian.
+Both join the US-backed Squadron Supreme in the 2006 title of the same name.
 Joseph is later killed during a battle with a version of the Squadron Sinister.
-The Squadron Sinister's Nighthawk is later seen examining the crystal embedded in his corpse.

 Squadron Supreme of America

 A variation of the Joseph Ledger version of Doctor Spectrum appears as a member of the Squadron Supreme of America.
 This version is a simulacrum created by Mephisto and programmed by the Power Elite.
-In his personal time, he works as a colonel in the United States Air Force.
+As a civilian, he works as a colonel in the United States Air Force.

-In the team's first mission, Doctor Spectrum led the Squadron Supreme of America in fighting Namor and the Defenders of the Deep, when they targeted a Roxxon oil platform off the coast of Alaska.

-Then, the Squadron Supreme of America visited another oil platform in the Gulf of Mexico, where Doctor Spectrum used his powers to melt areas of the oil rig to secure it from an attack by Namor.
-The Squadron Supreme then made short work of Namor and the Defenders of the Deep.

-During the War of the Realms storyline, Joseph was at his desk until he and the other members of the Squadron Supreme of America were summoned to Washington D.C., where Phil Coulson brought them up to speed with Malekith the Accursed's invasion.
-Doctor Spectrum leads the Squadron Supreme of America in fighting an army of Rock Trolls and Frost Giants.
-After the Squadron Supreme caused the Frost Giants to retreat, Phil Coulson sends them to Ohio, which has become a battleground.

-Doctor Spectrum led the Squadron Supreme in an attempt to apprehend Black Panther, when he infiltrated the Pentagon to confront Phil Coulson.